theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/docs/VISION.md

 ## &#128187; LAYER 0-1 SOVEREIGNTY

-The final doctrinal claim of Part II is that a control architecture positioned at Layer 0&ndash;1 and sequestered in Ring -3 / SMM remains categorically different from security mechanisms operating above it.
+The final doctrinal claim of Part II is that a control architecture positioned at Layer 0&ndash;1 and sequestered at <strong>Ring &minus;2 (System Management Mode)</strong> &mdash; with the Ring &minus;3 co-processor plane (Intel ME / AMD PSP) as the declared forward frontier &mdash; remains categorically different from security mechanisms operating above it.
 That difference is grounded in execution location, visibility, interrupt jurisdiction, and reset authority rather than in conventional application-layer or kernel-layer policy.

 The HDAA&trade; framework is the concrete expression of that claim.
 Its convergence points are:
 * The ADAM CODE&trade; lineage.